The examination (the "ABPI Exam") is administered by the ABPI Director of Examinations. Contact details are given at the end of this document.

-42. A Candidate may appeal on these grounds against any decision made by the ABPI Chief Executive or the ABPI Chief Examiner by writing within 14 days of notification of the result to the ABPI Head of Education and Exam who will refer the matter to the independent ABPI Exam Appeal Board to make a final decision.
+42. A Candidate may appeal on these grounds against any decision made by the ABPI Chief Executive or the ABPI Chief Examiner by writing within 14 days of notification of the result to the ABPI Director of Examinations who will refer the matter to the independent ABPI Exam Appeal Board to make a final decision.
 The Appeal must set out the relevant grounds and further information on which the appeal is being made.

 43. The appeal may uphold, remove or amend any terms of the Candidate under investigation's outcome.
 The ABPI Exam Appeal Board's decision is final.
 Having received the investigating officer's report, and notice of the decision by the ABPI Chief Executive or Chief Examiner the ABPI Exam Appeal Board might decide to prescribe any or all the following sanctions: